-From 27 October 2014 all adults (over 18s) must report to police any reasonable belief that a sex offence has been committed by an adult against a child under the age of 16, unless they have a reasonable excuse or another exemption applies.
+From 27 October 2014 all adults (over 18s) have been required to report to police any reasonable belief that a sex offence has been committed by an adult against a child under the age of 16, unless they have a reasonable excuse or another exemption applies.

 Failure to do so is a criminal offence punishable by up to 3 years imprisonment.

-For more information about the “fail to disclose” offence, including the types of sex offences that must be reported, exemptions and what may be considered a reasonable excuse, please read the following fact sheet from the Department of Justice and Regulation.
+For more information about the “fail to disclose” offence, including the types of sex offences that must be reported, exemptions and what may be considered a reasonable excuse, please read the our fact sheet below.

 Failure to protect

-From 1 July 2015, it is a criminal offence for those who work or volunteer within organisations providing care, supervision or authority for children to fail to protect children from the risk of sex abuse by others associated with the organisation.
+From 1 July 2015 it has been a criminal offence for those who work or volunteer within organisations providing care, supervision or authority for children to fail to protect children from the risk of sex abuse by others associated with the organisation.

 An offence will be committed when: